Asthestarsfalll/MegBox/README.md

-`MegBox` is still in early development stage.
+`MegBox` is still in an early development stage.

 ## Features